 I am trying to capture in words the explicit violence of a world my American people have no idea is real.
 I try in my manuscripts to craft a future America where the violence of past and present times is here and the mountain is less secure.
 Each manuscript is from a different period, but all of them use those I have known well to paint what I can never with enough stories capture: the blackness of misery in the world beyond our gates and the intrigues & aspirations of the refugees who arrive here.

-The Motherland Call “American Refugee” is a seven part novella serial about an American bourgeoisie who ends up in concentration camps no one know exist and then into an exile in the Jewish Military Colony.
-First in London and then in Israel, it is about the beginnings of an Israeli resistance movement and the very end of the Pax Americana.
+The Motherland Call “American Refugee” is a seven part novella serial about an American youth who ends up in concentration camps no one know exist and then into an exile in the Jewish Military Colony.
+First in London and then in Israel, it is about the beginnings of an Israeli resistance movement and the very end of the Pax-Americana.

-The World to Come “Partizan Song” is a four part noire epic about the strange beginnings of a Chechnya fated like revolt in the Borough of Brooklyn.
+The World to Come “Partizan Songs + Fire on the Mountain” is a four Act Noire epic about the strange beginnings of new global conciousness after a Chechnya fated like revolt in the Borough of Brooklyn.

-Anfom Frere is about the rescuers and the natives following the earthquake in Haiti resulting in the death of over 300,000 and also the rise of the nation’s first ambulance service.
+Anfom Frere is about the interactions of rescuers and natives following the deadly earthquake in Haiti resulting in the death of over 300,000 and also the rise of the nation’s first ambulance service.

-The Unlimited Operation is a collection of futurist epic love poems celebrating the Russian mentality unleahed in America.
+The Unlimited Operation is a collection of futurist epic love poems celebrating the Russian mentality unleashed in America.

-Tbe Totten Green is a colleciotn of short stories from New York City ambulances.
+In Ambuland is a collection of short stories from New York City ambulances.

 Homage to Rojava is the story of foreign volunteers serving in Kurdistan during the war with ISIS.

 I am looking to acquire a literary agent and a good editor so that I might share my work with a broader audience than sympathetic friends.
-I believe my voice is strong and my work has merit, yet I am known as well for what I do as much as what in my writing I can record.
+I believe my voice is strong and my work has great merit, yet I am known as well for what I do as much as what in my writing I can record.